trackmastersteve/HackServ/README.md

 ### TODO

+- [ ] Move configuration to external file to make updates more seamless

 - [x] Send/Receive CTCP commands (so far it responds to **CTCP VERSION** only)

 - [x] Persistence (**.service file was created to run this as a systemd service**)